Sound Design Reel

 I mute the original audio and rebuild everything from scratch, no sound libraries.

-Role Sound Designer
+Role Solo Sound Designer

 Type Audio Redesigns